Maverick McNealy betting profile: Sony Open in Hawaii - PGA TOUR

 McNealy's advanced stats and rankings

-- McNealy has posted an average of -0.179 Strokes Gained: Off-the-Tee in his past five tournaments.
+- McNealy posted a Strokes Gained: Off-the-Tee average of -0.179 in his past five tournaments, indicating some struggles off the tee.

-- In terms of Strokes Gained: Approach the Green, McNealy has averaged 0.294 in his past five tournaments.
+- In terms of Strokes Gained: Approach the Green, McNealy delivered a positive 0.294 mark in his past five starts, showing solid iron play.

-- On the greens, McNealy has delivered a 0.712 Strokes Gained: Putting mark in his past five tournaments.
+- On and around the greens, McNealy has shown strength with a 0.712 Strokes Gained: Putting average and 0.087 Strokes Gained: Around-the-Green mark in his past five tournaments.

 All stats in this article are accurate for McNealy as of the start of the Sony Open in Hawaii.